Swiss Data Aggregator DAGI FAQs

 Additional fields increasing data quality in the Data Aggregator (MIDS)

 The MIDS is the Minimum Information about a Digital Specimen.
-The four levels of MIDS (1, 2, 3, 4) have been implemented in DAGI in order to provide a visualisation of the degree of information associated to a specimen.
+The four levels of MIDS (0, 1, 2, 3) have been implemented in DAGI in order to provide a visualisation of the degree of information associated to a record.
 The levels are interconnected: all attributes of a certain level have to be informed in order to reach the next level.

 MIDS | DAGI Attribute | Definition | Comment |